Code-by-Hamza/Guess-Anime-Character/README.md

 2. Download the script or copy the code

-3. Run it in your terminal or code editor:
+3. Run it in your terminal or code editor.

-python anime_guess_game.py
-``
+4. Good luck and Happy coding...